CityOfBoston/vanishing-glass/README.md

 Vanishing-Glass is an experiment to bridge the gap, and make interactive mapping and custom data maps accessible in 100% Python.
 The code is all client-side, so projects can be hosted via GitHub Pages.

+<h2>Examples</h2>

+<a href="http://mapmeld.github.io/vanishing-glass/">An example map</a> which adds a marker to a map. <a href="https://github.com/mapmeld/vanishing-glass/blob/gh-pages/vanishing.py">Python source</a>

+<a href="http://mapmeld.github.io/vanishing-glass/usejson.html">A more complex example</a>, loading JSON from ArcGIS Server API.

 <h2>Components</h2>

 <a href="http:/brython.info">Brython</a> is an open source (New BSD License) framework to write web apps and client-side code in Python